romulofreires1/ui-forge/docs/README.md

 - **Template:** The promotional layout includes banners, a countdown timer, and links to featured products.
 - **API Response:** The template is retrieved from the UIForge database, and the remote data source fetches the featured products.
 - **Renderer:** The app displays the new promotional layout immediately, without needing a new release.

-## Conclusion
-UIForge provides a flexible, dynamic, and scalable way to manage UI templates from the server side, allowing business teams to make rapid changes to the UI without the need for client-side updates.
-The system's use of local and remote data sources, coupled with a powerful template management interface, offers a robust solution for modern UI development.